apache/parquet-format/CONTRIBUTING.md

-End users of software are generally encouraged to follow the same guidance unless they have mechanisms for ensuring the version of all possible readers of the Parquet files support the feature.
-One way of doing this is to cross-reference feature matrix.
+End users of software are generally encouraged to follow the same guidance unless they have mechanisms for ensuring the version of all possible readers of the Parquet files support the feature they want to enable.
+One way of doing this is to cross-reference feature matrix and any relevant vendor documentation.